allixender/allixender.github.io/_posts/articles/2015-06-30-geotrellis-gce-experiment.md

 ```

 This GCE instance would cost roughly 200 USD per month.
 So for the fun of it I cannot afford to have it running all the time.
-Presumably the whole run incl. installation, compile times, ingests and then benchmark as of now took me maybe already 10-20 hours.
+Presumably the whole run incl. installation, compile times, ingests and then benchmark as of now took me maybe already 10-20 hours,
+which would amount to about 20 USD, if I don't push it much further.
+For a company it's peanuts, for s student it's still great though to
+be as resourceful as possible.

 The actual ingest complained also about not having enough memory to cache RRDs.
 I now believe, that this is because I forgot to eliminate
 the driver and executor memory limits of 3 GB which came from my lapt top tests.
 Those spark-submit cmdlines grow really long parameter
 lists.